🚀 Russian Recommended Learning Material

 Start your Listening training here.

-Here is the slow Russian Club, where you can just listen to small stories in Russian, while reading along with the text below.
+Here is the slow Russian Club, where you can just listen to little stories in Russian, while reading along with the text below.

 We recommend to do this a few times per week, and also come back to previous stories you’ve listened to.